realitytracing/Reality-Tracing-WIP/artifact-analyzed/nuclear-disarmament-proliferation-madmen-and-memory.md

 # Nuclear Stability: What Must Never Be Forgotten
 *(Constraint-Aware Notes on MAD, Proliferation, and Strategic Hope)*

+This document is a **hard problem artifact**.

+It describes a class of problems that **cannot be resolved by reality tracing alone**, even when constraints are clearly identified and models are well-aligned.

 This document lists failure points that recur in nuclear strategy when constraint awareness degrades.

 These are not ideological positions.